Tuition and Fees, 2017–2018

 The tuition charge for special students is 25 percent of tuition for one course, 50 percent for two courses, 75 percent for three courses, and full tuition for four or more courses for each term of attendance.

 Master’s degree students who wish to pursue their research through a six-month or one-year internship are permitted to do so and are considered enrolled on a full-time basis (student is entitled to continue membership in Yale Health and defer student loans).
-Upon return, the student will register as a full-time student and pay tuition for the period needed to complete his/her degree requirements.
+Upon return, the student will register as a full-time student and pay tuition for the period needed to complete the degree requirements.
 Students may not register for regular course work, or work as a teaching assistant, while on continuous registration status.
-The fee for continuous registration is $2,750 per term.
+The fee for continuous registration is $3,250 per term.
 Students are permitted to be on continuous registration for a maximum of two terms.

 Upon acceptance of admission, a deposit of $500 payable directly to the Yale School of Forestry & Environmental Studies is required to hold a place in the entering class.
 If a decision is made not to matriculate, the deposit will not be refunded.